oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### add/edit network

+*   <b>passthrough </b>
-*   passthrough property cannot be changed on edit network.
+    -   new property that will be added to the network.
-*   passthrough property cannot be changed on edit network.
+    -   passthrough property cannot be changed on edit network.
 *   If the network is passthrough, just passthrough supported properties can be edited in the network (open issue- what properties?).

 ##### add/edit profile